-The Academy Trust works in partnership with other schools within the ContinU Trust and other private sector organisations to further the aims of the Trust.
+The Academy Trust works in partnership with Local Authorities and commissioning schools and other private sector organisations to further the aims of the Trust.

 As a result of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which a Trustee has an interest.